 Cropping for ”header image” (keep subject inside red box):

-- Please submit photos without watermarks.
-Photos published on www.in-dependent.org become the property of InDependent and PHFE, bearing only InDependent’s watermark.
-We give credit to the photographer under the header photo.
+Please submit photos without watermarks.
+Photos published on www.in-dependent.org become the property of InDependent.
+If desired, we give credit to the photographer under the header photo.

 Still have questions about images?
-Contact our editor-in-chief Kimberly.
+Contact Kimberly, our operations director.

 Food Photography Tips: